sqlxpert/z-container-api-kafka-aws-terraform/README.md

 This is a comprehensive, working solution, though as a demonstration project, it is not intended for production use.

-Producing this realistic solution required significant free labor.
+Producing a working solution required significant free labor.
 To limit free labor, I:

 - **Omitted the architecture diagram.** Diagrams generated automatically from infrastructure-as-code templates might look pretty but their explanatory